Privacy Notice

 • Ethnicity for equality monitoring, equal opportunities

-• Medical information including physical health or mental condition for appropriate adjustments to work arrangements, management of disability rights and other occupational health services
+• Medical information including physical health or mental condition for appropriate adjustments to work arrangements

 • Religious beliefs for spiritual support, equal opportunities, equality monitoring